syncfusion-content/windowsforms-docs/WindowsForms/PopupControlContainer/FAQ/How-to-show-PopupControlContainer-as-the-popup-for-a-RichTextBox-control.md

 ---
 layout: post
-title: How to show PopupControlContainer as the popup for a RichTextBox control
+title: How to show PopupControlContainer as the popup for a RichTextBox control | WindowsForms | Syncfusion
 description: How to show PopupControlContainer as the popup for a RichTextBox control
 platform: WindowsForms
 control: Editors Package